You can grow your blog in two ways:

 6. Take infographics to a whole new level

-Another type of content I love is infographics.
+Another type of content we love is infographics.
 They can still be used to drive over 60,000 visitors per year to your website.

-I’m not the only one who likes them.
-Just under 80% of marketers use and share infographics sometimes or frequently.
+We’re not the only one who likes them.
+Just under 84% of marketers state that infographics are effective.

-But what if you could make infographics into a story that involved user interaction?
+But what if you could make infographics more interactive?

-Here are nine more such infographics if you would like more examples.
+You can read more about interactive infographics if you would like more examples.

 The catch is that interactive infographics are not easy to make, which is part of the reason they won’t be widespread anytime soon.

-There’s no easy tool that lets you make them (although if you could make a good one, you could make a killing).
+No easy tool lets you make them (although if you could make a good one, you could make a killing).

-You can create them yourself using software like Adobe Edge Animate, but it’s far beyond my design skills.
+You can create them yourself using software like Adobe Edge Animate, but it’s far beyond our design skills.